Free Royal Mail Tracked 24 Hour Delivery on all orders over £20

 Compatibility:

-Second, you need to check that your atomiser is suitable for Sub-Ohm vaping.
+Direct-lung vaping is the best style for sub-ohm tanks.
 Sub-ohm vaping produces a lot more vapour, so you ideally want your sub-ohm coil to sit in a large atomiser head with lots of airflow and a broad mouthpiece.
-Any direct-lung (DL) atomiser will be perfect.
+Any direct-lung (DTL) atomiser will be perfect.

-Direct-lung vaping is the best style for sub-ohm tanks.
-You can try mouth-to-lung vaping on a Sub Ohm tank, but in our experience it just doesn’t feel right.
+You can try mouth-to-lung (MTL) vaping on a Sub Ohm tank, but in our experience it just doesn’t feel right.
 For a really good mouth-to-lung vaping experience, the vapour has to feel tight when you draw it into your mouth, just like cigarette smoke.
-Mouth-to-lung tanks are specifically designed to give you this tight airflow.
-You can buy sub-ohm tanks with adjustable vents (allowing you to ‘tighten’ up the airflow if you want to vape mouth-to-lung), but if MTL is your style, our advice is to just buy a good MTL atomiser.
 For more information, read our guide on MTL and DL vaping styles.

 E-Liquid: